python/psf-docs/_docs/faq.rst

 **(has NASA or another space agency used python in equipment out beyond Earth?)**

-While we like to think that it's pretty far out that people at NASA are big fans of Python, using it at JPL for example to test many aspects of the Mars Space Lab during its design and construction.
-NASA Goddard are another big user, writing of the Twisted project's logo "we would be proud to display it (as we do the Python and wxPython logos)".
+We think it's pretty "far out" that people at NASA are big fans of Python.
+They use it for example at JPL to test many aspects of the Mars Space Lab during its design and construction.
+NASA Goddard are another big user, writing of the `Twisted project`_'s logo:

+  ... we would be proud to display it (as we do the Python and wxPython logos)

+  -- `Steve Waterbury`_

-As far as we know, though, nobody is yet running a Python interpreter outside the Earth's atmosphere.
+However, as far as we know nobody is yet running a Python interpreter outside the Earth's atmosphere.
 We have a feeling it's only a matter of time.

 Given quantum entanglement, though, who knows what's really going on out there?